nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-unit-test-studio-bundle.md

 ---

 {{#> callout type='info' }}
 In this how to, you will learn how to unit test a Studio Bundle from a Java Project.
-Testing is really important, it ensure your features to still work...
-BLABLABLA <3

 {{/callout}}

 ## Optional - Creating a Bare Project

-If you already have a project you can go to the next step.
+If you already have a project you can go to the next section.

 1. Install [Nuxeo CLI]({{page page='nuxeo-cli'}}) if not already done.
 1. Create a new bare project: